Effective dimension reduction with mode transformations: Simulating two-dimensional fermionic condensed matter systems

-The basis optimization is carried out with fixed low bond dimension $D_{\rm opt}\simeq 64$ and $256$ or with a systematic increase of $D_{\rm opt}$ as will be discussed below.
+The basis optimization \je{has been} carried out with fixed low bond dimension $D_{\rm opt}\simeq 64$ and $256$ or with a systematic increase of $D_{\rm opt}$ as will be discussed below.
 After convergence is reached large scale DMRG calculations are performed with increasing bond dimension or using the \emph{dynamic block state selection (DBSS)} approach with fixed truncation error threshold~\cite{Legeza-2003a,Legeza-2004b}.
 We denote these data as $(D_{\rm opt},D)$ or $(D_{\rm opt},\varepsilon_{\rm tr})$, respectively.
-In addition, a given quantity obtained from a calculation in the optimized basis will be indicated with a tilde.
+In addition, a given quantity obtained from a calculation in the optimized basis will be indicated with a tilde. \OL{In the supplements, further results with $D_{\rm opt}$ up to 1024 are also discussed.}

 \emph{Numerical results.} Our systematic error and convergence analysis will be given for the $6\times6$ two dimensional lattice, since highly accurate reference data with the real space basis can also be generated.
-For larger system sizes, namely for $8\times8$ and $10\times10$, only final results will be discussed (further numerical data and figures are presented in the supplements).
+For larger system sizes, namely for $8\times8$ and $10\times10$, only final results will be discussed (further numerical \OL{aspects,} data and figures are presented in the supplements).

-In the left panel of Fig.~\ref{fig:energy-rho-6x6}, we show the ground state energy $\tilde E(D_{\rm opt})$ for $V=1$ as a function of mode transformation iterations using fixed bond dimensions $D_{\rm opt}=64$ and $256$.
+In the left panel of Fig.~\ref{fig:energy-cdw-6x6}, we show the ground state energy $\tilde E(D_{\rm opt})$ for $V=1$ as a function of mode transformation iterations using fixed bond dimensions $D_{\rm opt}=64$ and $256$.
 Reference energies $E(D)$ obtained in the real space basis are indicated with dashed lines for various bond dimensions up to $D=8192$.
 It obvious indeed that exploiting mode transformations, $\tilde E(64)$ gets significantly below $E(512)$ even after the fourth iteration step and $\tilde E(256)$ is below $E(2048$).
 For further numerical results emphasizing how faithfully information beyond the ground state energy can be reproduced and predicted in the optimized basis, we refer to Fig.~\ref{fig:rho-6x6} in the supplements.
-In the inset of the left panel of Fig.~\ref{fig:energy-rho-6x6}, we depict the ground state energy as an inverse of the bond dimension for the real space basis and for the optimized basis with $D_{\rm opt}=64$ and $256$.
+In the inset of the left panel of Fig.~\ref{fig:energy-cdw-6x6}, we depict the ground state energy as an inverse of the bond dimension for the real space basis and for the optimized basis with $D_{\rm opt}=64$ and $256$.
 In the latter case, $\tilde E(D_{\rm opt},D)$ lie on the top of each other, indicating that the optimal basis has been found with $D_{\rm opt}=64$ already (red dots in black circles).

 For larger system sizes, the improvements are even more remarkable as is shown in Fig.~\ref{fig:energy-8x8} in the supplements for the $8\times 8$ lattice for different values of $D_{\rm opt}$ and for $V=1$ and $8$.
 Here, $\tilde E(256)$ is already lower than $E(8192)$.
 In addition, reliable extrapolation with $1/D$ to the $D\rightarrow\infty$ truncation free limit would require even significantly larger bond dimensions for the real space basis.
 In contrast to this, in case of the optimized basis, this is no longer an issue since $\tilde E(256, D)$ is basically a flat curve.
 Our very accurate results have been obtained for a torus geometry.
 This reduces finite size effects significantly and much smaller systems sizes could lead to a reliable extrapolation to the thermodynamic limit (see Tab.~\ref{tab:bondenergy}).